fel-sad/fel-sad/README.md

 by day I'm learning how to code, by night I'm a queer nerd on the lookout for the next tattoo.✨

-- 🌱 Currently Learning html, css, java & react
+- 🌱 currently learning html, css, java & react
-- 📰 Background in communication and public relations
+- 📰 background in communication and public relations
+- ⚓️ based in Hamburg, GER
 - 🖤 loves minimalism and all black everything

 [`📸 sporadic photo updates via Insta`](https://www.instagram.com/rythinks/)